Ashton Schools, Western Cape

 - Academic performance, concentration and the ability to absorb their lessons has improved across the board.
 Schools have also noted a far higher level of physical activity encouraging healthier learners in general;

-- Parents are supportive and appreciative of the feeding programme.
+- Parents are supportive and appreciative of the breakfast programme.
 Schools have noted an improvement in parental involvement in general school activities;

 - The schools have streamlined their feeding process to ensure the meals are served efficiently with minimum disruption and unnecessary food wastage.
 The food handlers working in the schools maintain spotless kitchens, prepare breakfast and lunch with loving care and at the allotted time for serving.
 In so doing, the schools have found an additional area to support their communities by sharing any extra food supplies with parents and families;